Master in Management and Law

 “Coping with challenging legal and compliance issues in a global business perspective – this is where I see my professional future”

-Claudia G. Schoch, Associate Director, UBS Switzerland AG, Alumna, MSc Management and Law
+Claudia G. Schoch, Director, Bank Julius Bär und Co.
+AG, Alumna MSc Management and Law

 An MSc in Management and Law promotes advanced strategic and operational abilities and provides the methodological competence needed to use legal instruments efficiently and effectively.
 You will immerse yourself in the intricacies of international standards and cross-border problems and issues.
 You will learn to understand risk factors, deal with them appropriately, and apply the law as a steering and management tool.
 You will further develop your competencies in the areas of planning, strategy, organization, and funding, as well as implementation and monitoring.